chamsom/LeaguELO/README.md

 We will be using **Beautiful Soup 4**  for the purpose of web crawling and extracting information about our players.
 For more information regarding the installation and code usage for BS4 visit: (https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-*Beautiful Soup is a Python library for pulling data out of HTML and XML files.
-It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.
-It commonly saves programmers hours or days of work.*

 **Java:** Using a sorting algorithm or optimizing it so that “weight” can be assigned to player ranks in order to simplify the process of grouping them by similar ranks.

 ## Project Milestones